To submit an article online, and to check the status of your submission, you need to have an account with Journal of Open Humanities Data

 Where there are two authors, always cite both names, joined by ‘and’ if referenced in text and outside of parentheses or joined by an ampersand (&) if referenced within parentheses, in tables and in captions, and in the reference list:

-If three or more (up to five) authors are cited from the same citation then all should be listed when the reference first appears and each subsequent reference include only the surname of the first author followed by ‘et al.’ (not italicized and with a period after ‘al’) and the year:
+If three or more authors are cited from the same reference, include only the surname of the first author followed by ‘et al.’ (not italicized and with a period after ‘al’) and the year:

 If two or more references by the same author are cited together, separate the dates with a comma (in chronological order):